21+3 Blackjack Review

 Allowed Moves in 21+3 Blackjack

 When players are dealt two cards of identical value, they may split the pair into two separate hands by posting a second wager equal to their initial bet.
-They can draw as many cards as they like to each split card.
+They can draw as many cards as they like to each split hand.

 Specific Features of 21+3 Blackjack